Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 python src/tools/gen_contest_book/build_book.py "<initial board>"
 ```

+This is the low-level direct builder and still writes directly to its output.
+Use `build_all_books.py` when validated staging, manifests, and publication
+locking are required.

 Build books in start-list order:

 ```powershell
 python src/tools/gen_contest_book/build_all_books.py --resume
 ```

+Book publication through `generate_records.py` and `build_all_books.py` is
+transactional for each `.egcb`: `build_book.py` writes a staging file, the
+driver validates its header and rows, and only then atomically replaces the
+published file.
+A neighboring `.egcb.manifest.json` records the normalized
+start, build options, builder/input hashes (including generation provenance),
+and output hash.
+With `--resume`, a book is skipped only when both the book and
+manifest validate and all inputs and options still match.
+A legacy book without
+a manifest, a partial/corrupt book, or a book whose records/options changed is
+rebuilt.

 The builder reads generated records and also treats game records in `data/game_records` as the same record format.
 By default, it records positions up to a total loss of 4 discs from the start position.
 When generated records contain `leaf empty`, `build_book.py` automatically uses that empty count as the book output cutoff.
 New 30-empty records produce a 30-empty book, while old 28-empty or 30-empty records can still be rebuilt at their own cutoff.
 Use `--cut-empty 28` or `--cut-empty 30` to force a cutoff explicitly.